slash4-de/openstack/source/day4.rst

 Let's have some more practical expereince with OpenStack.

-Understand how the magic happens.
+Below are the learning ojectives of day4:
+.

 |image1|